rethinkjs/manifest/README.md

 javascript is broken!
 ---------------------

 ... not all of it.
 In fact most of it is quite awesome.
 But let's face it: `this` and `prototype` are not so well solved.
-The dynamic this context leads to great flexibilty but also to either bugs or verbose binding-call-apply-orgies.
+The dynamic this context leads to great flexibility but also to either bugs or verbose binding-call-apply-orgies.

 we can fix this!
 ----------------